-The band has performed the song literally thousands of times on tour, but they know what their audiences want — and that in itself is why they’ve never gotten tired of playing it.
+Def Leppard has performed “Pour Some Sugar On Me” in concert literally thousands of times.
+They know it’s wanted and expected from (the majority of) live audiences — and that in itself is why they’ll never get tired of playing it.

 DefLeppardReport.com ranks “Pour Some Sugar On Me” the #3 track off the Hysteria album, describing it as: